morten1982/crossCobra/readme.md

 - > Terminal window
 - > Filebrowser included

-- > should be cross platform :)
+- > should be cross platform :) -> but was tested only on linux !

-# Build with
+# Requirements
-You need "vulture" to find dead code
-- > pip3 install vulture

-You need "pycodestyle" to check your source code
-- > pip3 install pycodestyle
+pip3 install PyQt5 QScintilla vulture pycodestyle
+(use either a virtual environment, ' sudo' of ' --user'. ' sudo' is not recommended)

- # to do
+# Run
- - > setting breakpoints with Qscintilla
- - > Debugging features
+'python3 crosscobra.py' (or whatever you use to run Python)